-Semester Course title Credits Dui ration (per week) Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria III/V/VII Money and Banking - ECON062 4 3 1 0 Class 12 th Pass Introductory / Principles of Macroecono mics
+Semester Course title Credits Dui ration (per Eligibility Prerequisite & Code Creuits Lecture Tutorial Practical/ Practice Criteria i i ci cquisite III/V/VII Money and Banking - ECON062 4 3 1 0 Class 12th NIL

 - This course exposes students to the theory and functioning of the monetary and financial sectors of the economy. - It highlights the organization, structure, and role of financial markets and institutions.
 It also discusses interest rates, monetary management, and instruments of monetary control. - Financial and banking sector reforms and monetary policy with special reference to India are also covered.